UniVoice: Unifying Autoregressive ASR and Flow-Matching based TTS with Large Language Models: Experiments

-We conduct a comprehensive comparison between two TTS variants within our UniVoice framework: (1) the proposed speech-infilling-based model and (2) a speaker-embedding-conditioned baseline.
-As detailed in Table \ref{tab:tts_comp}, the speech-infilling-based approach demonstrates consistent superiority across all evaluation metrics, robustness (WER reduction of 18\%), generation similarity (0.27 SIM improvement) and speech quality (0.27 UTMOS gain).
-These results validate the effectiveness of our speech-infilling-based paradigm and its tighter integration with the unified architecture.
+\textbf{Ablation Study of TTS model variants} As shown in Table \ref{tab:tts_comp}, we compared two variants of UniVoice: a speech-infilling model and a speaker-embedding-conditioned baseline.
+Results showed that the infilling approach significantly outperformed the baseline across all evaluation metrics.
+It achieved an 18\% reduction in WER and improvements in SIM and UTMOS by 0.27.
+This demonstrates the effectiveness of the speech-infilling paradigm and its integration within our unified architecture.

-For completeness, we performed ablation studies that examined the impact of different configurations of attention masks and task weighting coefficients (\(\lambda\)), with detailed results and analysis provided in Appendix B.